gavingregory/bootlegger/README.md

 # bootlegger

-This project contains all of the source code for my Newcastle University dissertation project.
+A Node.js & Angular.js project used to complete a research project for the Newcastle University OpenLab.

 It is an interface to Crowdflower (a crowdsourcing platform) and Bootlegger (a communnity video shoot program).
-It allows your video shoots to be browsed and for metadata to be generated on those shoots through crowdsourcing tasks.
+It primarily allows for a set of video data to be broken down into segments.
+Jobs can then be created on Crowdflower to generate meta-data about these sets of video data.

 ## Author